HenrikVarmer/aruleRec/README.md

 ### Example output:

+In the output dataframe returned from the aruleRec() function, the 'item_history' column constitutes the customer purchase history.
+The 'recommendation' column indicates the cross-selling opportunity based on the mined association rules.

 | item_history    | customer   |	recommendation  |	support   | confidence  | lift   |	count  |
 |----------------:|-----------:|-----------------:|----------:|------------:|-------:|--------:|
 | 20,23,24,27     |     1001   |	           29   |	0.01      | 0.73	      | 4.24   |	  1305 |
 | 22,27,33        |     1002   |	           20   |	0.01      | 0.85	      | 1.97   |	  1453 |
 | 11,20,33        |     1003   |	           27   |	0.08      | 0.75	      | 1.42   |	  1151 |

-Here, the lhs column constitutes the customer purchase history.
-The rhs column indicates the cross-selling opportunity based on the mined association rules.

 ### aruleTrain()